-I nearly killed myself for 6 weeks putting the first Run together, but on October 14, 1994, The Danger Run opened for business at Levy's Lumber and Building Center in Clarksville.
+Joe nearly killed himself for 6 weeks putting the first Run together, but on October 14, 1994, The Danger Run opened for business at Levy's Lumber and Building Center in Clarksville.
 We had 238 customers that night, and just over 2,000 for the entire 3-week run.
 We thought Halloween night would be our biggest night that year.
 It fell on a Monday, and we had a total of 2 customers.
 Never since then has Danger Run operated on any night other than Friday or Saturday.

-In 1995, I decided that the Danger Run would be the first and only ghost run to offer Start Gates on BOTH sides of the river.
+In 1995, Joe decided that the Danger Run would be the first and only ghost run to offer Start Gates on BOTH sides of the river.
 In addition to our Clarksville location, we would offer a starting point on Dixie Hwy in Louisville.
 It worked.
 Attendance in year 2 jumped to over 5,000 people.